 Formatting and Styling

-As mentioned above, recruiters typically give your resume a mere six-second once over.
+As mentioned above, recruiters typically give your resume a mere six- to 10-second once-over.
 If your formatting is bad, they might spend even less time.

-Readability is the key to preventing this catastrophe.
-Especially as a front-end developer, whose profession is to design a web page’s user experience and neatly relay information, you should ensure that your resume doubles as a sampling of your skills for the job.
+Readability is the key to preventing this.
+Especially as a front-end developer, you can ensure that your resume doubles as a sampling of your skills for the job.

 You should also have an online version of your resume.
 This way you can provide links to project demos, repositories, LinkedIn, and your social media.